Skip to main content

 "If anything happened to one of us, we wouldn't go on...
 We DEFINITELY WON'T PERFORM as three Beatles."

-According to the BBC documentary "The Brian Epstein Story" (available on BBC iPlayer), the day before this announcement was made, Brian Epstein was hospitalised following a suicide attempt.
+According to the BBC documentary "The Brian Epstein Story" (available on BBC iPlayer), on the 27th of September, 1966, Brian Epstein was hospitalised following a suicide attempt.
 This event seems particularly curious given that this was supposed to be the peak of Epstein's career as of yet.
 Multiple sources claim he said the 1966 tours were the Beatles' most profitable.
 So, September 1966 should have been a high point for Epstein.
 What triggered such a desperate act?

 Nat Weiss, a friend of Brian, gives us an answer, earlier on during the documentary.
 Upon asking around late 1966 whether the Beatles would pursue another tour, just having finished their 1966 US tour, Brian told him: